-- The request form must clearly state that the purpose of the x-ray is to establish the position of the nasogastric tube for feeding. - The radiographer must ensure that the nasogastric feeding tube can be clearly seen on the x-ray to confirm its position. - X-rays must be interpreted and nasogastric tube position confirmed by someone competent to do so. - If there is any difficulty in interpretation the advice of the radiologist should be sought.
+- The request using XNASG code on ICE must clearly state that the purpose of the x-ray is to establish the position of the nasogastric tube for feeding. - Referrals using incorrect ICE code (ie XChest) or that lack clinical history will be declined - Referrer will be contacted by radiographer to add new request with correct code/clinical history - The radiographer must ensure that the nasogastric feeding tube can be clearly seen on the x-ray to confirm its position. - X-rays must be interpreted and nasogastric tube position confirmed by someone competent to do so. - If there is any difficulty in interpretation the advice of the duty radiologist should be sought.
+(The number is 644549 9am-5pm, 644537 5pm-8:30pm weekdays and 644537 9am-6pm weekends/bank holidays, if you want to put that in here).

-Any nasogastric feeding tube found in the lung should be removed immediately whether in the x-ray dept. or clinical area.
+Any nasogastric feeding tube found in the lung should be removed immediately in an appropriate clinical area by a qualified clinician